 NS = Not significant at the 5% level of probability using LSD. ** = Highly significant at the 1% level of probability using LSD.

-The interaction between butachlor levels and spacings showed a significant effect on grain yield in Lake Gerio; namely, the highest grain yield of 1441 kg ha-1 was obtained with butachlor at 1 kg ha-1 a.i at a spacing of 14 cm x 14 cm while the lowest yield was recorded at a spacing of 14 cm x 14 cm and butachlor at 0 kg ha-1 a.i ((Table 4).
+The interaction between butachlor levels and spacings showed a significant effect on grain yield in Lake Gerio; namely, the highest grain yield of 1441 kg ha-1 was obtained with butachlor at 1 kg ha-1 a.i at a spacing of 14 cm x 14 cm while the lowest yield was recorded at a spacing of 14 cm x 14 cm and butachlor at 0 kg ha-1 a.i (Table 4).
 This shows that integrated weed control gave maximum yield control compared to where only one method was used.

 Table 4.
 Interaction of butachlor levels and spacings on grain yield (kg ha-1) at Lake Gerio in the 2012 dry season.